-Plant Based Diet Tips for Fall and Winter
+Whole Food, Plant Based Eating for Fall and Winter

-Unlike most diets, a plant-based diet is defined by what it focuses on, not what it excludes.
-When you eat a plant based diet, you maximize consumption of nutrient-dense plant based foods while minimizing processed foods, oils, and animal foods.
-Eat veggies, fruits, beans, seeds, and nuts.
-Include local and sustainably-raised dairy, eggs, poultry, and meat in smaller amounts if you wish.
+Unlike most diets, a whole food, plant-based or plant-forward diet is defined by what it focuses on, not what it excludes.
+When you eat a plant based diet, you emphasize eating whole, minimally processed nutrient-dense plant based foods while minimize or avoid eating highly processed and refined foods, and animal foods.
+Vegetables, fruits, beans, seeds, and nuts make up the majority of your diet.
+Animal products are limited or avoided.

 Here are a handful of food rules from Michael Pollan's book Food Rules that you can start using right away: